-Next, stop in Yudanaka in search for the snow monkeys (Japanese Macques) at Jigokudani Yaen-Koen Monkey Park.
-There is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.
+Drive to Yudanaka in search of the snow monkeys (Japanese Macaques) at Jigokudani Monkey Park.
+Good shoes are required.
+Enjoy a gentle trek through the sloping valley (approximately 30-40 minutes each way)

+to reach the monkey pool, and watch them bathe and play in the warm waters.
 Accustomed to humans, the monkeys can be observed up close, and they almost completely ignore their human guests.
 Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.